Analyzing the Impact of Covid-19 Control Policies on Campus Occupancy and Mobility via Passive WiFi Sensing: Policy Impact

+However, this quarantine policy resulted in higher densities being observed in the student dormitories, as shown in Figure \ref{fig:umassOverall} where the occupancy in dorms increased after the initial quarantine measures were imposed.
+This was ``solved'' by the universities asking students to vacate the dorms and return home.
+This reduced the density of the dormitories as shown by our results, but it moved the problem elsewhere.
+In particular, we believe that many home residences would have seen much higher population densities as a result of these quarantine policies as the entire country (Singapore) and state (in the US) population was asked to stay at home for extended periods of time.
+This could make it easier for residents to fall sick if someone in their vicinity had the virus.
 Indeed, Singapore experienced this first-hand as the second wave of \virus outbreak in Singapore occurred in the dormitories used by foreign workers.
 The population densities at these dormitories were very high, and the first cases of \virus were reported on April 1st 2020~\cite{Workers_Dorm_First}.
 This spread grew very fast and resulted in thousands of infections within the dormitories within just a few weeks~\cite{Workers_Dorm_Large}.
 Fortunately, the strict quarantine policies, enacted just a few days (on 7th April, 2020) after the first dorm infection (on 1st April, 2020) when the authorities realized the potential for the spread to grow out of control, ensured that the virus was contained within the dormitories.
 For example, while the infection rate remains high in the worker dormitories, the number of cases in the rest of Singapore is almost non-existent -- on May 15th, 2020, 791 new infection cases were discovered in the worker dorms with just one other case discovered across the rest of Singapore~\cite{SingaporeCurrent}.
 Thus, while quarantine policies can lead to higher local transmission rates, the significantly reduced mobility stops the virus from spreading beyond the local area.